Keratoconus Treatments & Eye Surgery

 As the disease progresses, custom contact lenses or glasses may be required.
 There are many kinds of contact lenses and eyeglasses used in the treatment for keratoconus.
-Your doctor should recommend which contacts or glasses you need by assessing the progression and particularities of your keratoconus.
+Your doctor recommends which contacts or glasses you need by assessing the progression and particularities of your keratoconus.

-However, contacts and glasses aren’t the only keratoconus treatment option besides surgery.
+However, contacts and glasses aren’t the only option keratoconus treatment in Houston.
 A successful new procedure called corneal cross-linking now also provides hope to patients wishing to restore their eyesight.

 In the epithelium-off method, you doctor removes the epithelium, allowing Vitamin B (riboflavin) to enter the eye.
-The eye is then stimulated with UV light to help treat the keratoconus.
+Next, UV light stimulates the eye to help treat the keratoconus.